dgurudot/tg/terms.md

 The information transmitted is intended only for the person or entity to which it is addressed and may contain confidential and/or privileged material.
 Any review, retransmission, dissemination or other use of, or taking of any action in reliance upon, this information by persons or entities other than the intended recipient is prohibited.
 If you have received this communication in error, please destroy all electronic and paper copies and notify the sender immediately.
 This message cannot be guaranteed to be secure or error-free.
 TradeGrub reserves the right, to the extent required and/or permitted under applicable law, to monitor electronic communications.

-### Broker Link
+### Brokerage Link
 -   TradeGrub LLC is not a registered broker-dealer and does not endorse or recommend the services of any brokerage company.
 TradeGrub LLC is not affiliated with any specific broker and we are broker neutral trading platform.
 TradeGrub LLC simply provides the broker connectivity for easy and convenient trading across your brokerage accounts from a single easy to use application.
 All trading is executed directly on your respective brokerage platform and  must follow your respective brokerage policies and procedures.

 -   TradeGrub LLC accepts no liability and will in no way ever be held liable for any direct or consequential losses resulting from data inaccuracies, platform or broker outages or interruptions of any kind.
-Kindly keep your brokerage app handy in case you have to execute any trades directly on brokerage and also confirm any data.
+Kindly keep your brokerage app handy in case you have to execute any trades directly on brokerage and also confirm/ double check any data.

 -   TradeGrub LLC platform provides delayed quote where your respective broker or selected data source is not providing real-time quotes.
 Kindly do paper trading and get comfortable with all aspects of trading before you invest with real money.
 Kindly note that trading profits or losses in paper account may or may not directly translate to real money account due to various factors like emotions, trade fills and market conditions.